 Here are some examples of unfragranced, mineral-based sunscreens, which seem to suit many people with eczema.
 This is not an exhaustive list:

 - Isdin Fotoprotector Pediatrics Fusion Fluid Mineral Baby SPF50

 Here are some examples of unfragranced sunscreens that are not mineral-based (they use a combination of mineral and chemical filters), but which followers of our social media platforms and others in the eczema community have found suitable for them:

 We do not recommend any one sunscreen, as what suits one person will not necessarily suit another.

-To obtain the information on this page in a PDF format (including the list of allergens), please download our Eczema and the sun factsheet, below.
+To obtain the information on this page in a PDF format, please download our Eczema and the sun factsheet, below.